Become a Social Worker: Education and Licensure Requirements

 Career Path and Specialization

 Choosing a social work career path and specialty helps you narrow down the education and experience requirements you need to meet.
-If you want to work with children and families in individual and family services, you may be able to get an entry-level position as a case manager with a BSW.
-However, if you want to work with people who have mental health or substance misuse conditions, you need an LCSW to assess, diagnose, and treat your clients.
+If you want to work with children and families in individual and family services, you can get an entry-level position as a case manager with a BSW.
+However, if you want to counsel people who have mental health or substance use conditions, you need an LCSW to assess, diagnose, and treat your clients.

-A social worker is a trained professional that helps individuals, families, and groups their psychosocial needs, such as mental health and substance misuse conditions, chronic medical conditions, crisis situations, abuse, poverty, homelessness, and hunger.
+A social worker is a trained professional who helps individuals, families, and groups with their psychosocial needs, such as mental health and substance use conditions, chronic medical conditions, crises, abuse, poverty, homelessness, and hunger.
 They identify people in need, maintain case files and records, connect individuals to resources, and provide psychotherapy.